canonical/cloud-init/doc/rtd/reference/datasources/configdrive.rst

    instance-id:
      default: iid-dsconfigdrive

-This is utilised as the meta-data's instance-id.
+This is utilized as the meta-data's instance-id.
 It should generally be unique, as it is what is used to determine "is this a new instance?".

 ``public-keys``